suffolklibraries/lgc/content/collections/events/debenham-movers-08-05.md

     content:
       -
         type: text
-        text: 'Movers classes combine movement and a cup of tea to provide a positive and creative outlet for people over 55 in Sudbury. '
+        text: 'Movers classes combine movement and a cup of tea to provide a positive and creative outlet for people over 55 in Debenham. '
   -
     type: paragraph
     attrs: